 The question of whether something is actually a tax or not comes up more often than you might think.
 It usually occurs when a province’s law or levy is in its result an indirect tax (which only the Federal Government can do) or when a levy or some other charge isn’t really doing anything except acting like a tax, instead of what it is called.

 There’s a five-part test set out in the leading case of Lawson v.
 Interior Tree Fruit and Vegetable Committee of Direction, S.C.R.
 357 which has been faithfully followed in many other cases.
-But, apart from possibly making some helpful side comments about what taxes are and what they look like, they probably aren’t of much use.
-Most of those case are about some level of government making people pay certain (extra) amounts, as opposed to here, where the government isn’t giving the money in the first place.
+But, apart from possibly making some helpful side comments about what taxes are and what they look like, they probably aren’t of much use here.
+Most of those case are about some level of government making people pay certain (extra) amounts, as opposed to here, where the Government isn’t giving the money in the first place.

 That doesn’t mean it is impossible.
 Theoretically speaking, there is no reason to suppose that a take-away cannot be a tax merely because it is a “negative income” as opposed to a positive taking by the tax man.